isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 7. Where can GP clinics find out more about digital certificate capabilities and providing PDTs?

-Clinics may refer to the following circulars on the MOH website: Mandating Digital Health Certificates for COVID-19 Pre-Departure Testing, and Extension of Deadline for Digital Health Certificates for COVID-19 Pre-Departure Testing
+Clinics may refer to the following circulars on the MOH website: [Mandating Digital Health Certificates for COVID-19 Pre-Departure Testing](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/mandating-digital-health-certificates-for-covid-19-predeparture-testing), and [Extension of Deadline for Digital Health Certificates for COVID-19 Pre-Departure Testing](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/extension-of-deadline-for-digital-health-certificates-for-covid19-pre-departure-testing).

 Click here to [Go Back To Top](#top).